Incorporating Customer Service Platforms Into Your Customer Service Strategy

 • Messaging platforms and bots cut customer service costs by 48%.
 Companies are shifting away from expensive, time-consuming voice calls

-• CEPs work at scale.
+• Customer Service Platforms work at scale.
 Increasing volumes of customer inquiries do not require companies to hire a traditionally proportionate number of agents or buy more workstations.
 A single agent can handle many messaging conversations simultaneously.

 All of these benefits lead to a sizable bump in your company’s bottom line.
 Businesses using messaging platforms report: